nanbhas/NotionToTwitter/README.md

 </div>

 ## Description
-This project allows you to post newly added threads written in your Notion database (along with the image name) directly on to your twitter account via the APIs provided by the two.
-Update the `Post Date` column in your Notion database to schedule your tweets well.
+This project allows you to post newly added threads written in your Notion database (along with the images) directly on to your twitter account via the APIs provided by the two.
+Update the `Post Date` column in your Notion database to schedule your tweets.
 You can run the script `scripts/runNotionToTwitter.sh` peridocially at a reasonable frequency via a `crontab` job.

 ## Directory Structure